Get insider access

 2. Best Upper Mid-Range Vacuum For Allergies

-The best upper mid-range vacuum for allergies we've tested is the Miele Classic C1 Cat & Dog PowerLine.
-This bagged canister vacuum doesn't feel as robust as the SEBO Airbelt D4 and lacks a built-in tool storage compartment.
-However, the Cat & Dog variant is cheaper than the SEBO while offering excellent overall filtration performance, courtesy of a three-stage filtration system with an activated charcoal filter to help trap odors.
-However, if you want a HEPA-rated post-motor filter, you can buy one separately or spring for the pricier C1 Home Care variant.
-This model also comes with Miele's SEB 217-3 powerbrush floorhead, which is great for working debris from carpets, as well as a straight-suction parquet tool for use on hard floors.
-It's more maneuverable than the SEBO, thanks to a slightly lighter and smaller canister body.
+The best upper mid-range vacuum for allergies we've tested is the Miele Classic C1 Cat&Dog PowerLine.
+This bagged canister vacuum feels less robust than the Miele Complete C3 and lacks a built-in tool storage compartment, not to mention some of the C3 Brilliant's variant-specific features, with no auto power adjustment and handle-mounted controls.
+However, the Cat & Dog variant is much cheaper than the C3 Brillant while offering excellent overall filtration performance, courtesy of a three-stage filtration system with a filter containing activated charcoal to help trap odors.
+Besides, if you want a HEPA-rated post-motor filter, you can buy one separately or go for the C1 Home Care variant instead.
+This model also comes with Miele's SEB 217-3 powerbrush floorhead, which is great for dealing with messes on carpets and is also a straight-suction parquet tool for use on hard floors.
+The vacuum is also fairly lightweight and maneuverable.

-Unfortunately, this vacuum incurs higher recurring costs than the SEBO, as it uses smaller dirtbags and filters that don't last as long.
-It also has a shorter operating range, so you might need to swap outlets when cleaning really large areas.
+Unfortunately, like the C3, it incurs high recurring costs due to its use of small dirtbags and somewhat short-lived filters.
+It also has a shorter operating range than the C3, so you might need to swap outlets to clean large or faraway areas.

 See our review